In the guide

 Where do I record my animal movements and who do I report them to?

 When an animal moves, its movement must be reported (on-movements) or notified (off-movements) to LIS within three days, using one of the following methods:

 - if neither of the above are appropriate, you can use a quadruplicate paper LIS-1 form in a similar way to the old ARAMS-1 form or AML1 form.
-The address is: Animal Reporting and Movement Service, PO Box 6299, Milton Keynes, MK10 17Q.
+The address is: Livestock Information Service, PO Box 6299, Milton Keynes MK10 1ZQ.
 Do not send completed forms to your local authority.

 The movement must also be recorded in the holding register.
 The only exceptions are as follows: